Collectively-Gary/.github/profile/README.md

 The pattern instantiates across substrates: a person, a pipeline, a model in conversation, an organisation, a single AI agent or a swarm of them.

 *Collectively Gary* is the public home for those instantiations.
-When you fork GaryOS you're not picking up a tool — you're picking up one instantiation.
+When you fork [GaryOS](https://github.com/Collectively-Gary/GaryOS) you're not picking up a tool — you're picking up one instantiation.
 Your fork becomes another.
 Build accordingly.

-## What's here

-**GaryOS** — an autonomous operational pipeline.
-One operator runs it.
-Scout, triage, plan, draft, submit, validate, adversarial, gate, commit, verify.
-Variation through playbooks, not separate systems.
-Open source.
-Use it, fork it, learn from it.

 ## The thesis